-&lt;sup>18This experiment is not strictly correct in that we should allow the weights to change each period as the growth rate of durables changes.
-Our omission of this portion of the exercise, disadvantages our hypothesis that the reduction in the volatility of durables alone can account for the reduction in the volatility of GDP.
+21This experiment is not strictly correct in that we should allow the weights to change each period as the growth rate of durables changes.
+Our omission of this portion of the exercise, however, disadvantages our hypothesis that the reduction in the volatility of durables alone can account for the reduction in the volatility of GDP.